pollination/pmv-comfort-map/README.md

 Effective Temperature (SET).
 Raw results are written into a `results/` folder and include CSV matrices of hourly temperatures, thermal conditions and PMV.
 Processed metrics of Thermal Comfort Percent (TCP) can be found in the `metrics/` folder.
+Input conditions to the comfort model are written to an `initial_results/conditions` folder.

 ## Methods